Roy Halladay, All-Star Pitcher

 Hey boating fans, who else loves life on the water?
-Professional baseball’s Roy Halladay does.
-When not on the mound, this All-Star pitcher and Cy Young Award winner can be found on his boat in Florida fishing, cruising and enjoying the boating lifestyle.
-He’s one of the best pitchers in the game today and loves two of America’s favorite pastimes – baseball and boating.
+Cy Young Award winner Roy Halladay does.
+This eight time All-Star pitcher can be found on his boat in Florida fishing, cruising and enjoying the boating lifestyle.
+He’s always loved two of America’s favorite pastimes – baseball and boating.

-Discover Boating (DB) recently sat down with Roy for some boating and fishing talk …
+Discover Boating (DB) sat down with Roy for some boating and fishing talk …

 DB: How did you get started in boating and fishing?